GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

 flag (recursively) and will print an unsorted table with the file names and the associated tags.
 For example, calibration files will always have the ``CAL`` tag.
 Flat images will always have the ``FLAT`` tag.
-This means that we can start getting to know a bit more about our data set just by looking the tags.
+This means that we can start getting to know a bit more about our data set just by looking at the tags.
 The output above was trimmed for presentation.